vault27/Foundation/vxlan.md

       send-community extended
       route-map SET_NEXT_HOP_UNCHANGED out
 ```

+## VLAN aware
+Configuration overview
+We create VLAN aware bundle with RD, RT and put all VLANS into it, for example 1-1000, this is a major pro.
+In this mode, in Route type 2, in NLRI path attribite in BGP update there will be Ethernet TAG ID - the same as VNI

 ## Verification
 Show all NVE neighboors, not very reliable data, because connections are connectionless :)